-The Board of Directors is composed of four members (three representatives of the shareholder and two Managing Directors who represented the CEO in the past until end 2020).
-From April 2021 onwards, the Board of Directors will be composed of six members, where three members are the executive local Managing Directors and three members are the non-executive representatives of the shareholder.
+The Board of Directors is composed of six members, where three members are the executive local Managing Directors and three members are the non-executive representatives of the shareholder.
 The Managing Directors reside in or in the nearer proximity of Luxembourg in order to ensure the daily management of the Company.
 The other members of the Board of Directors are not Luxembourg residents.
 They are appointed annually by the Shareholder during the General Meeting.
 The Board of Directors consists of individuals with supplementary expertise acting in the Company's best interests.

 The Board of Directors meets at least twice a year according to local regulation, dealing with strategic issues.
-In 2020, 4 meetings were organized.
+In 2021, 4 meetings were organized, with 2 additional meetings on exceptional basis.
 It is not involved in daily management talks, but rather discusses and oversees long-term strategic topics while defining corrective measures, should this be necessary.
-In some cases, decisions by way of circulars replace or supplement physical meetings, especially in the light of the Covid 19 travel restrictions.
+In some cases, decisions by way of circulars replace or supplement physical meetings, especially in the light of the Covid-19 travel restrictions.